(833) 262-7801

 15. Verify that the hazard lights work

-If any of the fluid levels are low, train your drivers on the proper procedure for topping them up.
+If any of the fluid levels are low, drivers should know the proper procedure for topping them up.

 This may seem like a lot at first, but the majority of the steps are quick visual verifications that only take a few seconds to complete.

-Once the vehicle is running, warmed up, and ready to go, have the drivers verify that the gauges on the dashboard (e.g., fuel level, oil pressure, engine temperature, transmission temperature, etc.) are all within acceptable levels.
+Once the vehicle is running, warmed up, and ready to go, drivers should verify that the gauges on the dashboard (e.g., fuel level, oil pressure, engine temperature, transmission temperature, etc.) are all within acceptable levels.

 If the driver discovers an issue while going through the daily preventative maintenance checklist, they should report it to the fleet manager or fleet mechanic immediately.